California Roofing Accident Attorneys

 - Lost Income — Reimburses wages you lost due to time off and accounts for reduced earning capacity if your injuries prevent you from working.

-- Pain And Suffering — Addresses the physical pain and emotional distress the accident caused.
+- Pain and Suffering — Addresses the physical pain and emotional distress the accident caused.

 More severe injuries typically result in higher compensation due to increased medical costs, extended recovery times, and more significant financial and emotional impacts.